jensen/vote-now/README.md

 ### Incomplete

-- Not all the RLS is complete, there also needs to be tests the security configuration
+- Not all the RLS is complete, there also needs to be tests for the security configuration
 - Styling and tailwind stuff is messy
 - Need to write some tests and refactor the component tree